• Home

 Obama also clarified that this doesn’t mean leaders shouldn’t feel feelings.
 Rather, she argues, leaders should think before they speak and consider “where you are trying to go with them and let that lead.”

-This helps leaders to avoid public “tantrums,” as she called them, and present as more composed and coherent.
-Not only does the former First Lady use this mantra in her current ventures, like Higher Ground Productions, a production company founded by Michelle and Barack Obama, but it also translates to her personal life.
+This helps leaders avoid public “tantrums,” as she called them, and present themselves as more composed and coherent.
+Not only does the former first lady use this mantra in her current ventures, like Higher Ground Productions, a company founded by herself and Barack Obama, but it also translates to her personal life.

 “You’ll find out that half the stuff you threw out there in anger isn’t even true, and it’s not how you really feel,” Obama said.
 “So now you should go out and communicate what you really feel, really clearly.
 To me, that’s what going high is.”